 HOLLIE BONNEVILLE BARDEN: I joined John Hardy two years ago and moved from London to New York, which was an easy kind of adjustment.
 The bigger adjustment and the more exciting one is the Bali side of the brand.
 I split my time between New York and Bali which, is what I call my yin-yang lifestyle.
 You get the intensity and impulses of New York but, then Bali is completely different.
 My home is in New York now.
 But, I spend about 30 percent of my time, if not more, in Bali.

 I’ll go to Bali every few months and it’s amazing.
 When I haven’t been for a while I’ll get itchy feet to get back there.
-It’s just a very different culture but, also a different energy that you get there.
+It’s just a very different culture but, also a different energy.

 HBB: [My appreciation for] the classic chain.
 Before I knew the brand, honestly, I didn’t appreciate classic chain as I do today.
 I thought it felt very dated and heavy.
 It didn’t resonate with me until I actually touched it and experienced it.
 I realized what a beautiful technique it was, how beautiful it was, how fluid it can be.
 There is a playfulness with it.
 I’m seeing things differently now.

-Jenn Tanaka continues the conversation with Hollie Bonneville Barden, here.
+Jenn continues the conversation with Hollie Bonneville Barden, here.